futurevoid/HadithSearch/README.md

-# ultramems
+# Sellix
-a memes bot
+A Shop Bot for Discord